budg3/CDDA-Soundpack/CDDA-Soundpack/README.md

 - PKs Rebalancing
 - Extended Realistic Guns
 - vorpal weapons

+Mods that add new melee weapons should work automatically.

 # Music from
 - ???
 (I don't know where the ones included with the original soundpack are from - my guess is Fallout and S.T.A.L.K.E.R.)